khawkins98/all-the-stations/shop.md

 ![Cover](/static/images/uploads/The Railway Adventures - Cover.jpg){:height="260px" width="200px"}

 <em>“This is a fantastic book.
 It's written in an engaging and accessible style, and the writers' enthusiasm shines through.
 Well chosen (and composed) photographs accompany the text, and it's full of interesting facts.
-It really does make you want to have your own adventure (and you should).” *****</em>
+It really does make you want to have your own adventure (and you should).”
+[Five stars!]</em>

 <em>“I thought I would already know all the information in this book - but I was wrong.
 The illustrations, beautiful graphics, lists and charts presented facts in a good-looking and concise way, and the tone of the writing was warm and easy to read.
-A perfect coffee-table book for the rail enthusiast.” ****</em>
+A perfect coffee-table book for the rail enthusiast.”
+[Four stars!]</em>

 ### Clothing and gifts